JetBrains/jetbrains_guide/src/pages/tutorials/react_typescript_tdd/project_setup/index.md

 You now have a working React+TypeScript project, toolchain, and hello-world style app.
 It's actually quite an achievement.
-Assembling all of this, and *keeping* it assembled, is an incredible effort. `create-react-app` have shifted that off your shoulders, onto theirs.
+Assembling all of this, and *keeping* it assembled, is an incredible effort. `create-react-app` has shifted that off your shoulders, onto their's.
 Trust me, it's a big deal.

 ## Show Me a Page